 As its comprehensive national strength continuously increases, China’s influence in international affairs and the importance of the Chinese language become increasingly notable.
 Learning Chinese has become increasingly popular.
 While some learn it for their interest in the Chinese language and culture, some see learning Chinese as a tool for business.
-In order to create conditions conducive to learning and facilitate the learning of Chinese overseas, the Chinese government started collaboration with renowned institutions and professional organisations worldwide through the Office of Chinese Learning Council International (Hanban) and established Confucius Institutes to offer Chinese classes and to promote Chinese culture.
+In order to create conditions conducive to learning and facilitate the learning of Chinese overseas, the Chinese government started collaboration with renowned institutions and professional organisations worldwide through the Office of Chinese Language Council International (HANBAN) and established Confucius Institutes to offer Chinese classes and to promote Chinese culture.
 Confucius Institute Headquarters is set up in Beijing to centrally manage Confucius Institutes around the world and provide ever-increasing support and services.
 In 2020, after receiving a great number of calls from Directors of Confucius Institutes and presidents of Sino-foreign cooperative colleges and universities to set up a professional foundation to operate the Confucius Institutes, some educational and cultural enterprises and social organizations, such as Peking University, Fudan University and Beijing Language and Culture University, spontaneously joined hands to establish the Chinese International Education Foundation, taking the responsibility of operating and serving the global Confucius Institutes in more international, professional and popular ways.

-In 2013 Hanban and PolyU reached an agreement to restructure CIHK as a unit of the University so that the PolyU community could directly benefit from the Institute’s programmes and activities.
+In 2013 HANBAN and PolyU reached an agreement to restructure CIHK as a unit of the University so that the PolyU community could directly benefit from the Institute’s programmes and activities.
 Beginning 2014 the Institute is further placed under PolyU’s Faculty of Humanities.